 Now that you know you actually spent your time, go back to the goals you’ve previously set and written down.
 Did you work on the projects as you planned to?
 What activity took too much of your time?
 Which were the days that you overworked, or under-worked?

-After analyzing your time, you’ll know if you’ve met your goals, and where you have to make adjustments or improvements.
+After analysing your time, you’ll know if you’ve met your goals, and where you have to make adjustments or improvements.

 Make a habit of auditing your time to make sure all your work is balanced and effective.
-To speed up the process, Timeneye also allows saving a report as a favorite (*).
-The favorite report can serve as a template that you can go back to every time you have to analyze your time.
+To speed up the process, Timeneye also allows saving a report as a favourite.
+The favourite report can serve as a template that you can go back to every time you have to analyse your time

 When you take a look at how you spend your time, you start to understand how you use your day and how you can use it better.